-The Harvard research community is home to faculty whose expertise covers nearly the entire breadth and depth of the sciences.
-But in such a large community, how can you find the right people to work with on your research?
+Harvard Catalyst is home to more than 24,000 faculty whose expertise covers nearly the entire breadth and depth of biomedicine.
+But in such a large community, how can you find collaborators to work with on your research?

 Search for People…

-The power of Harvard Catalyst Profiles lies in the links it helps create between investigators, based on their expertise.
+The power of Harvard Catalyst Profiles lies in the links it helps create among investigators, based on their expertise.

-When you run a keyword search in Harvard Catalyst Profiles, you receive a list of people, ranked by relevance, for whom you can see:
+When you run a keyword search in Harvard Catalyst Profiles, you receive a list of people, ranked by relevance, allowing you to view:

 - Basic directory information, including address, titles, and institution

-- Publication timelines, including graphics showing how that person's research focus has evolved over time
+- Publication timelines, including graphics showing how that faculty member's research focus has evolved over time

 - Research concepts (e.g., MeSH terms associated with their publications)

-- Network of co-authors, including maps of where they are located and cluster views that show how they are connected to each other and to others
+- Network of co-authors, including maps noting location and cluster views that show how they are connected to each other and to others

-- A list of other people conducting similar research
+- A list of other faculty conducting similar research

 - Learn more about individual research concepts

 - Discover who among the researchers listed in